Kriegel/PowerLogging/README.md

 # Log all PowerShell Streams with one Function

+If you use the rediriction Operator *>&1 with in combination with Invoke-StreamRecordFilter

-Look into my Tee-StreamRecord.ps1 Function and you get a clou how Powerfull redirection is.
+Look into my Invoke-StreamRecordFilter.ps1 Function and you get a clou how Powerfull redirection is.

-Tee-StreamRecord can be used in the middle of the Pipeline or at the End.
-It can be used to filter Stream Objects, Log them to annywhere or do ANY other processing to them!
+The Function can be used to filter the record stream Objects and to execute an scriptblock for each type of record Object so you can Log them to annywhere or do ANY other processing to them!

 # A special Out-Logfile function

-The Story goes then on with the Out-Logfile.ps1 Function ;-)
+The Story goes then on with the Out-Logfile.ps1 Function

-Export the stream record object into a Text Logfile in various formats
+If you use the rediriction Operator *>&1 with in combination with Out-Logfile it will export the stream record objects into a Text Logfile

+ Out-Logfile supports various structured Text formats for the export

 - Plain (Text message only)
 - VerbosePlain